hemangandhi/dot-files/README.md

 But they make me happy.

 The `kbd` folder has a few sparse notes.
+(That are slightly out of date.)

 The `commit-push.sh` script is solvenly and trash and mostly works for me.

 The `colors` and `ftplugin` folders go under the `~/.vim` directory if you wanna.

-## I use arch

-... so somethings are seriously janky.
-I'll mention things in the `kbd` directory when I feel like it.

-## I use arch

-... so somethings are seriously janky.
-I'll mention things in the `kbd` directory when I feel like it.
+### Haha nix go brr.
+So the `nix-envs` dir has a useful README.

+(Because I like to debug my package managment.)